 What is demonstrated interest?

 Anything students, prospective college applicants, can do that conveys this message: “I am interested in your campus.”

 Why does demonstrated interest matter?

-- First, an essential qualification: Not all colleges and universities consider demonstrated interest, and those which do may consider it to varying degrees.
+- First, an essential qualification: Not all colleges and universities consider demonstrated interest, and those that do may consider it to varying degrees.

-- For those colleges which track demonstrated interest, its principle value lies in helping them predict which students, if admitted, are most likely to attend.
+- For those colleges that track demonstrated interest, its principle value lies in helping them predict which students, if admitted, are most likely to attend.
 Why is this so important?

 - The primary responsibility of admissions offices is to hit a reasonably precise enrollment target.
 Too many enrolled students mean insufficient beds or classroom seats for everyone, while too few may mean insufficient income from tuition.
 Accurately predicting who will enroll helps them hit this critical target.

 - Some colleges care a great deal about their statistics, which can affect their standings in various published rankings and how they are perceived by their boards, donors, and potential customers (families).
 Predicting which students are most likely to enroll helps keep acceptance rates lower and “yield” (the percentage of students offered admission who enroll) higher, which can burnish a college’s image and rankings.

 - TAKEAWAY: For colleges that care about demonstrated interest, how much students demonstrate their interest in a particular college may, at the margins, have some influence on admissions decisions.
 TRANSLATION: Students should engage in activities demonstrating their interest in the colleges they apply to!

 Why is demonstrated interest important now?

 - More students apply to more colleges than they used to.
 In the ten years between 2005 and 2015, the number of students who applied to 7 or more colleges approximately doubled, from 17% to 36% (National Association of College Admission Counseling).
 This increase makes it less likely that a student will enroll at any given campus and, therefore, more critical that colleges understand who is likely to attend.